-A noisy wheel bearing makes a growling or squealing noise when you drive at high speeds.
-It will be especially noticeable if it gets louder or quieter when you turn slightly left or right.
+The sound of a noisy wheel bearing makes a growling or squealing noise when you drive at high speeds.
+It will be especially noticeable if it gets louder or quieter when you turn slightly to the left or right.

 A noisy wheel bearing can cause a whole range of different noises depending on what part of the bearing has failed.

 For instance, if the bearing has lost its grease and is now being run dry, you can expect to hear a metallic grinding noise from the affected wheel.

 If, however, the bearing has developed an excessive amount of play, it will tend to give off a low-sounding rumble noise and the affected wheel is rotating.

 The outside of the housing can sometimes become loose inside the hub and can be spinning along with the inner part of the bearing.
 This rubbing of the outer bearing race against the inside of the hub will give off a higher-pitched scraping noise as the two surfaces are forced to rub against one another.

 The most common cause of wheel bearing noise is a dry wheel bearing due to lack of grease.
 This can happen due to leakage or salt water entering the bearing.

 Here is a more detailed list of the top five causes of a noisy wheel bearing.